Sun Protection and Sunscreens (cont.)

 No, some don't.
 Tanning products such as self-tanners that don't contain sunscreen are required by the FDA to carry a warning label alerting consumers to the dangers of unprotected sunbathing.

-Only those that provide 100% protection against UVA and UVB radiation, as stated on the label at the time of purchase, should be worn.
+Only those that provide 100% protection against UVA and UVB radiation, as stated on the label at the time of purchase, should be worn for protection.

 Is sunscreen protection necessary in the winter?